nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### 3.6 Storage Component

 #### Description
-The Storage component consists of only 1 class called `Storage`.
+The `storage` component consists of only 1 class called `Storage`.
 The role of the `Storage` is to translate all `records` from the `RecordList` into a text format in a text output file and vice versa.

 #### Design